 Italian nationals residing abroad are therefore required to inform the relevant Italian consulate of any change, more specifically:

 • family members;

 Registering with the AIRE office is required by law and is equally important to obtain a number of consular services (issue of documents and declarations), electoral certificates and some benefits, e.g.:

 receiving the electoral card at the right address abroad;

 obtaining a reduced rate from ENEL (the Italian Electricity Company) and a reduction on the refuse collection tax for the owners of a property in Italy.

 HOW TO REGISTER OR TO NOTIFY ANY CHANGE OF ADDRESS

-a. an AIRE registration form (click here to download the form) or an AIRE change of address form (click here to download the form)
+a. an AIRE registration or an AIRE change of address can be done online Aire

 b. photocopy of a valid ID document (passport or ID card) showing photo, signature, personal details and ID number for all the family members applying to be registered, and